jason-hanser/jason-hanser.github.io/README.md

 # jason-hanser.github.io

-This page is used to host and highlight projects I've done over the years.
+This page is used to host and highlight projects I’ve done over the years.
 All of my code is made public and contained within my GitHub repo.
-And, whenever possible, I make all of the data public as well.
-However, some work-related use data that cannot be shared due FERPA regulations or other privacy concerns.
+Whenever possible, I make all of the data public as well; however, some work-related use data that cannot be shared due to FERPA regulations or other privacy concerns.

 If you have any questions or feedback, feel free to reach out to me.